9 Village Pacharr-Anchored Water Project – The Gambia

 Monitoring and Maintenance

-Upon completion of the project, the Working Water Gambia project coordinator Kebba Sanyang will work with community leaders and the water management committee of the eight villages to ensure that proper mechanisms are in place for the sustainability of the water system.
+Upon completion of the project, the Working Water Gambia project coordinator Kebba Sanyang will work with community leaders and the water management committee of the six villages to ensure that proper mechanisms are in place for the sustainability of the water system.
 The contractor has offered to train the villagers on the proper use of hand pumps as well as the need to safeguard the system.
 This will help the community take good care of the hand pump so that it will maintain its durability.
 The selected water committee members will be inspecting the hand pump routinely to check if it is working properly.
 A mechanism will be created in which community contributions will be collected and saved for future minor maintenance.
 Working Water Gambia team will be in routine contact with the water management committee to ensure everything is functioning optimally and sustainably.